madbomb122/PlexTools/README.md

 5. In Plex tell the show you edited to refresh metadata (not sure if this is needed)
 6. Your done

-*Note: This doe not work on a BLANK xml file.*
+*Note: This doe not work on a BLANK xml file, sorry.*
 *Tip: Use my Plex-Ttiles script to know were the folder is for the TV Show and/or Movie you want to edit is*

 ## Usage Meta Clean